usgs-coupled/phreeqc3/doc/README.Linux.txt

                   PHREEQC - Version @VERSION@  @VER_DATE@

 Instructions for installation, execution, and testing are provided below.
-After installation, see the phreeqc.txt file in the doc directory of the PHREEQC installation for summary information on PHREEQC.
+After installation, see the phreeqc.txt file in the doc directory of the PHREEQC installation for summary information on PHREEQC and the RELEASE.TXT file for new features and bug fixes.

-For assistance, enhancement requests, or to report bugs, contact dlpark@usgs.gov.

 	  TABLE OF CONTENTS